 Videotaping one of your presentations is an excellent way to discover your strong, effective body language as well as any unconscious, nervous mannerisms.
 Watch great speakers for ideas of how to maximize your own body language.
 Develop a strong message you firmly believe in and are excited about.
 Practice it thoroughly.
 Relax, be natural, and let your enthusiasm and sincerity project naturally to your listeners.
 Finally, have fun, and you'll do fine as a presenter!

-A Guidelines for Verbal Skills Used by Presenter
+A Guideline for Verbal Skills Used By Presenter

-A Guidelines for A Guideline for Verbal Skills Used By Presenter
+A Guidelines for Verbal Skills Used by